Mesa Redonda fire

-The Mesa Redonda fire occurred on Saturday, 29 December 2001 in Lima, Peru.
+The Mesa Redonda fire occurred on Saturday, December 29, 2001 in Lima, Peru.
 The disaster killed at least 291 people and injured at least another 134.
-It is currently the worst firework-related fire in history in terms of deaths.
+It is one of the worst firework-related fires in history in terms of deaths.

 Origin

 In 2001, the Mesa Redonda shopping center, located in Central Lima, consisted largely of wood and adobe houses lining narrow streets.
 In December, fireworks merchants were known to sell their goods for holiday celebrations.
 Wary of the danger, the municipal government of Lima declared the area an "emergency zone."